-The procedure implemented in NAMD is particularly adapted for performing free energy calculations that split the λ reaction path into a number of non-physical, intermediate states, or "windows".
-Seperate simulations can be started for each window.
-Alternatively, the Tcl scripting ability of NAMD can be employed advantageously to perform the complete simulation in a single run.
-An example making use of such script is supplied at the end of this user guide.
+The procedure implemented in NAMD is particularly adapted for performing free energy calculations that split the reaction path into a number of non-physical, intermediate λ -states, or "windows".
+Separate simulations can be started for each window.
+Alternatively, the TCL scripting ability of NAMD can be employed advantageously to perform the complete simulation in a single run.
+An example making use of such script is supplied at the end of this section.

-The following keywords can be used to control the alchemical free energy calculations.
+The following keywords can be used to control free energy calculations aimed at alchemical transformations.